 For more information, please contact the Personnel office.

-For more information on Teacher positions, contact the Director of Instruction office.
+For more information on Teacher positions, contact the Assistant Superintendent's office.

 Thank you for your interest in applying for a teaching position at the California School for the Deaf in Riverside (CSDR).
 California School for the Deaf takes great pride in its comprehensive educational programs for students from preschool through high school.
 We are committed to providing a high quality instructional program for our students within a safe and inviting learning environment.